One of Britain’s leading disabled actors is turning to assistive technology to help him retain his independence.

 Closomat is unique in its provision, in-house, of design advice, supply, installation, commissioning and after-sales service & maintenance.

-Details of the Palma Vita, Closomat’s additional assistive toilet technologies, plus further case studies from real-life users, can be found here.
+Click for more details of the Palma Vita, Closomat’s additional assistive toilet technologies, plus further case studies from real-life users.